prehensile/cv/cv.md

 As a technologist, I've built prototypes on [my own and other projects](https://www.bbc.co.uk/rd/people/henry-cooke?Type=Projects&Decade=All) to get a practitioner's feel for technologies and their possibilities.

-As a researcher, I've [published](https://www.semanticscholar.org/author/Henry-Cooke/46422799) guidelines and papers communicating the findings of our projects, and I've recently been [building](https://www.bbc.co.uk/rd/blog/2022-07-introducing-r-and-d-futures) a practise in futures and [foresight](https://www.bbc.co.uk/rd/blog/2023-10-projections-things-are-not-normal) based on long-standing research interests.
+As a researcher, I've [published](https://www.semanticscholar.org/author/Henry-Cooke/46422799) guidelines and papers communicating the findings of our projects, and I've recently been [building](https://www.bbc.co.uk/rd/blog/2022-07-introducing-r-and-d-futures) a practice in futures and foresight based on long-standing research interests.
+At the end of 2023, we published an extensive and very well-received [foresight report](https://www.bbc.co.uk/rd/blog/2023-10-projections-things-are-not-normal).

 ### The Freelance Years
 #### 2008 — 2016 (or so)